top of page

 Restoring our meadows: A deep dive into native habitat renewal

 Upland meadows are rare on Mount Desert Island, making the Preserve’s meadows at Little Long Pond ecological treasures worth preserving.
 This habitat faces threats from invasive species like glossy buckthorn (Frangula alnus), and reed canary grass (Phalaris arundinacea).
-To restore balance, Natural Lands Director Tate Bushell and his team have taken a data-driven approach—commissioning botanical surveys, referencing a 130-year-old plant dataset, and studying regional meadows for inspiration and reference.
+To restore balance, Director of Natural Lands Tate Bushell and his team have taken a data-driven approachcommissioning botanical surveys, referencing a 130-year-old plant dataset, and studying regional meadows for inspiration and reference.
 By eradicating invasive monocultures and reintroducing native plants, we aim to maintain a biodiverse meadow that will sustain wildlife and support a resilient ecosystem for generations to come.

-Caption?
-Joe Pye Weed
+Newly planted Joe Pye Weed

-Caption?
-Joe Pye Weed
+Newly planted Joe Pye Weed

 bottom of page